 What is a 7-panel drug test?

-The 7-panel drug test is sometimes called the DOT Mirror drug test because it is a non-DOT look-alike panel that matches the current DOT drug test requirements.
-This panel screens for the basic drug set, with the addition of expanded opiates, Ecstasy (MDMA).
+The 7-panel drug test is sometimes called the DOT mirror drug test because it is a non-DOT look-alike panel that matches the current DOT drug test requirements.
+The 7-panel drug test screens for these substances:

 What does DOT mirror test mean?